Rudra1402/Rudra1402/README.md

 - 👯 I’m looking to collaborate on **Full-Stack Projects**

-- 👨‍💻 All of my projects are available on [GitHub](https://github.com/Rudra1402)
+- 👨‍💻 All of my projects are available on [RUdra Patel - Portfolio](https://rudrapatel.vercel.app/)

 - 💬 Ask me about **JavaScript**